Deommodore Lenoir: 2023

 On February 9, 2023, the San Francisco 49ers hired Steve Wilks to be their new defensive coordinator after DeMeco Ryans accepted the head coaching position with the Houston Texans.
-Head coach Kyle Shanahan Lenoir and Charvarius Ward the starting cornerbacks to begin the season.
+Head coach Kyle Shanahan named Lenoir and Charvarius Ward the starting cornerbacks to begin the season.

 On September 17, 2023, Lenoir collected a season-high ten combined tackles (eight solo), made one pass deflection, and had an interception on a pass thrown by Matthew Stafford to wide receiver Van Jefferson with less than five minutes left in the fourth quarter to help secure a 30–23 win at the Los Angeles Rams.
 In Week 17, he made three combined tackles (two solo), tied his season-high of two pass deflections, and set a career-high with his third interception of the season on a pass attempt thrown by Sam Howell to wide receiver Terry McLaurin during a 27–10 win at the Washington Commanders.

 He started in all 17 games and recorded 84 combined tackles (58 solo), a career-high ten passes defended, and a career-high three interceptions.
 He received an overall grade of 75.8 from Pro Football Focus in 2023.

 The San Francisco 49ers finished the 2023 NFL season a top the NFC West with a record of 12–5 to clinch a first-round bye.
 The 49ers defeated the Green Bay Packers 24–21 in the Divisional Round and defeated the Detroit Lions 34–31 in the NFC Championship Game, advancing to the Super Bowl.
 On February 11, 2024, Lenoir started in Super Bowl LVIII and made eight combined tackles (four solo) and a forced fumble as the 49ers lost in overtime 25–22 to the Kansas City Chiefs.